lululxvi/deepxde/docs/demos/pinn_forward/elasticity.plate.rst

         component=3,
     )

-Next, we define the body forces,
+Next, we define the body forces

 .. code-block:: python